nrfconnect/sdk-nrf/samples/nrf9160/serial_lte_modem/README.rst

 The Serial LTE Modem (SLM) sample demostrates sending AT commands between a host and a client device.
 An nRF9160 DK is used as the host, while the client can be simulated using either a PC or an nRF52 DK.

-This sample is an enhancement to the at_client sample.
+This sample is an enhancement to the :ref:`at_client_sample` sample.
 It provides the following features:

- * Support for TCP/IP proprietary AT commands.
+ * Support for TCP/IP proprietary AT commands
+ * Support for UDP proprietary AT commands
- * Support for GPS proprietary AT commands.
+ * Support for GPS proprietary AT commands
- * Support for communication to external MCU over UART.
+ * Support for communication to external MCU over UART

 All nRF91 modem AT commands are also supported.